A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

-In Baldassari's work, data ``missingness'' or incompleteness is manifested as the ill-posed nature of the inverse problem, where observations are noisy or sparse (e.g., due to the forward operator having a non-trivial nullspace, as seen in linearized wave-equation-based imaging).
+In Baldassari's work,``missingness'' is manifested as the ill-posed nature of the inverse problem, where observations are noisy or sparse.
 Condisim provides an implicit mechanism that could bridge to handling missing data by isolating informative parameters from distractors in data that is ``heavily corrupted''.
 Although there are not distinct works that relate diffusion-based SBI directly to standard missing data imputation, the unstructured data frameworks discussed below have the potential to inherently tackle similar challenges of data incompleteness and irregularity.

-\subsubsection{Conditional SDMs: Addressing Infinite Dimensions}
+\subsubsection{Conditional SDMs: addressing infinite dimensions}

-The work of Baldassari et al.~\cite{baldassari_conditional_2023} provides the first rigorous analysis of conditional SDMs in infinite-dimensional Hilbert spaces.
-Their proposed model aims to overcome a known limitation of standard SDMs and flow-based SBI, wherein many scientific inverse problems involve functional unknowns (parameters, data, etc.) represented on increasingly fine grids, where naively applying finite-dimensional SDMs leads to discretization artifacts and poor scaling.
-Motivated by Stuart's principle of ``avoiding discretization until the last possible moment''~\cite{Stuart_2010}, they formulate conditional SDMs directly on Hilbert spaces, aiming for discretization-invariant Bayesian inference.
+Baldassari et al.~\cite{baldassari_conditional_2023} provide the first rigorous formulation of conditional SDMs in infinite-dimensional Hilbert spaces.
+Motivated by~\cite{Stuart_2010}'s principle of ``avoiding discretization until the last possible moment'', their framework achieves discretization-invariant Bayesian inference for function-valued parameters, avoiding grid-dependent artifacts that arise when naively discretizing PDE-based inverse problems.
+This work establishes foundational theoretical guarantees for conditional diffusion in infinite dimensions using a proof from~\cite{batzolis_conditional_2021} and the principles of Pidstrigach formalism~\cite{pidstrigach2025infinitedimensionaldiffusionmodels}, making it particularly relevant for scientific applications with functional unknowns.

-The authors first situate their work within the broader subject of diffusion models for scientific inference.
-In a general comparison to normalizing flows (NFs), Baldassari et al.~emphasize several advantages of SDMs---notably, the absence of invertibility constraints and improved training stability---together with strong empirical performance on imaging tasks~\cite{song_generative_2020}.
-However, as previously defined in the literature, classical SDMs~\cite{song_generative_2020, ho_denoising_2020, sohldickstein2015deepunsupervisedlearningusing} have strict assumptions that limit their applicability to infinite-dimensional settings.
 While there exists previous attempts to project function-valued unknowns onto finite-dimensional representations for diffusion modeling~\cite{DupontFuncta, phillips2022spectraldiffusionprocesses}, or to generalize diffusion to function spaces without fully developing the time-continuous SDE limit~\cite{kerrigan2023diffusiongenerativemodelsinfinite}, these approaches are not discretization-invariant, and posterior inferences can change as the grid is refined.